TheGnarCo/cloudwatch2sqlite/README.md

 # cloudwatch2sqlite

 A simple command line utility for receiving AWSCloudWatch NGINX log data and inserting it into a sqlite database for further analysis.
-Source data is ingested via STDIN stream.
+Source data is ingested via STDIN stream directly from the `awslogs` cli utility.

 ## Installation